MichielvNederpelt/TMD-ASSIGN-2/README.md

 The predictor takes as input the vector for each instance in a batch and predicts a label for it.
 The output is expected to be a score for each possible label and the computed loss.

 # Evaluation:
 After running evaluation.py, one can see precision, recall and F-scores for each argument class and predicates.
 The macro-average weight shows a performance of 0.401 (F-score).
-Recall is 0.62, which means that 62% of relevant items were retrieved.
-Precision, however, is 0.40 which means that of the retrieved elements 40% is classified correctly.
+Recall is 0.35, which means that 35% of relevant items were retrieved.
+Precision, however, is 0.55 which means that of the retrieved elements 55% is classified correctly.

+A part can be explained by our rule-based approach.
+The rules were sufficient for extracting predicates, which has an F-score of 0.838.
+Unfortunately, the rules were not sufficient enough to detect and extract all arguments, which makes it of course also more difficult to predict them when information is missing for the system.

 ### Error analysis test set:

+Example 1 and 2 show two cases in which the argument was correctly predicted as an ARG0.
+In example 3 and 4, the tokens were labeled as ARG0 arguments, whereas they were in fact different.
+Compared to row 1 and 2, they have in common that the UPOS and XPOS are also a pronoun and PRP.
+This indicated that the system might think that such a combination is an indication of an ARG0.
+Taking into account example 5 and 6, the system also sometimes does not recognize an ARG0.
+In case of example 5, it might be due to the fact that the combination of UPOS and XPOS is more indicative of an ARGM instead of an ARG0.
+Example 7 shows a correctly predicted ARGM with similar features to example 5.
+Example 6 has both UPOS and XPOS in common with the correct examples, but the dependency is different.
+This indicates that the system is very keen on specific feature combinations as patterns.
+However, there are a lot of exceptions which cannot be detected due to the current system.
+Especially in cases where there are few examples (such as ARG3 and ARG4 and ARG5).

 |  | TOKEN | UPOS | XPOS | Dependency | Gold | Predicted |
 |:---:| :---:|:---:|:---:|:---:|:---:|:---:|